ApiLogicServer/Docs/docs/Logic-Why.md

 * It's not even declarative - if you must write code that determines when to call this (aka **dependency management**), your logic is procedural, not declarative.
 Not concise, not ordered to facilitate maintenance, and error prone.
 * It's expensive if there are many orders
 * It doesn't even work if `order.amount_total` is not stored.
 Adding up all the `Item.Amount` values - for *each* of the orders - makes in n times more expensive.

-&nbsp;

-### Automatic Ordering

-The system parses your _derivation rules_ to determine dependencies, and uses this to order execution.
-This occurs once per session on activation, so rule declaration changes automatically determine a new order.

-This is significant for iterative development and maintenance, eliminating the bulk of time spent determining _where do I insert this new logic_.

-#### Control for actions and constraints
-Constraint and action rules are executed in their declaration order.